Dre Campbell Farm

 5. Rosemary Water

-A rosemary bath is an excellent home remedy for fleas on dogs.
+Some pet owners use rosemary water as a DIY flea rinse for dogs.
 You only need a handful of fresh rosemary leaves, which you can crush and add to a warm bath.

 You can also dab cotton balls in rosemary oil and place them around your house to repel fleas.